 Carbohydrates: Classification, structure and functions of monosaccharide (ribose, glucose), disaccharides (sucrose and lactose), polysaccharides (starch, cellulose and glycogen).
-Metabolic pathways: Glycogenesis and glycogenolysis, glycolysis and TCA cycle, HMP shunt pathway, Electron transport chain and Oxidative phoshorylation.
+Metabolic

 - recall the classification of structure of carbohydrates (L1). - explain the structure and functions mono, di and polysaccharides.
 (L2). - explain metabolic pathways in synthesis and degradation of carbohydrates (L2). - interpret the energy channelling to ATP through Electron transport chain (L3).